Pakistan–European Union relations

 European Union–Pakistan relations are the international relations between the common foreign policy and trade relations of the European Union and the Islamic Republic of Pakistan.
+There has been no EU State Leader's visit for over twenty years.

 Trade

 In 1976, the first European Commission – Pakistan Commercial Cooperation Agreement was signed and 10 years later, a Commercial and Cooperation Agreement valid for 5 years is signed as well and with extensions by tacit agreement ever since.

+The EU imports gemstones, minerals and oil from Pakistan as a trading partner.

 In order to enhance Pakistan's capacity on the World Trade Organization (WTO) related issues, a trade-related technical assistance programme was launched in 2004 with a view to streamlining procedures and processes for trade facilitation in compliance with EU norms and standards.

 In May 2007, the European Union and Pakistan set up a “Sub-Group on Trade” under the Pakistan-EU Joint Commission.